Introduction to Multi-Armed Bandits: Problem formulation: incentivized exploration

 \begin{remark} We allow \emph{correlated priors}, \ie random variables $\mu_a:\, a\in [K]$ can be correlated.
 An important special case is \emph{independent priors}, when these random variables are mutually independent. \end{remark}

-\begin{remark} If all agents are guaranteed to \emph{comply}: follow the algorithm's recommendations, then the problem protocol coincides with Bayesian bandits, as defined in Chapter~\ref{ch:TS}. \end{remark}
+\begin{remark} If all agents are guaranteed to \emph{comply}, \ie follow the algorithm's recommendations, then the problem protocol coincides with Bayesian bandits, as defined in Chapter~\ref{ch:TS}. \end{remark}

-What do the agents know?
-First, as the algorithm, they know the parameterized reward distribution $\mD_x$ and the prior $\mP$, but not the mean reward vector $\mu$.
-Second, the agents know the recommendation algorithm.
-Third, each agent receives a recommendation $\rec_t$ and (eventually) observes reward from the chosen action.
-However, the agents do not observe what happened with the previous agents.
-Fourth, each agent knows the round that (s)he arrives in.
+What does agent $t$ know before (s)he chooses an action?
+Like the algorithm, (s)he knows the parameterized reward distribution $(\mD_x)$ and the prior $\mP$, but not the mean reward vector $\mu$.
+Moreover, (s)he knows the principal's recommendation algorithm, the recommendation $\rec_t$, and the round $t$.
+However, (s)he does not observe what happened with the previous agents.

-\begin{remark} The prior $\mP$ represents agents' beliefs about the mean rewards.
-In particular, all agents share the same beliefs, and these beliefs are correct (in the sense that $\mu$ is actually drawn from $\mP$).
+\begin{remark} All agents share the same beliefs about the mean rewards (as expressed by the prior $\mP$), and these beliefs are \emph{correct}, in the sense that $\mu$ is actually drawn from $\mP$.
 While idealized, these two assumptions are very common in theoretical economics. \end{remark}

-We put forward a constraint which ensures that compliance is in each agent's best interest.
-For each round $t$, we consider the event that a particular arm $a$ is being recommended in this round, and the event that all previous agents have complied:
+For each agent $t$, we put forward a constraint that compliance is in this agent's best interest.
+We condition on the event that a particular arm $a$ is being recommended, and the event that all previous agents have complied.
+The latter event, denoted $ \mE_{t-1} = \cbr{ a_s=\rec_s:\; s\in [t-1] }$, ensures that an agent has well-defined beliefs about the behavior of the previous agents.

-Given both events, we require that arm $a$ has the highest conditional expected reward among all arms:

 \begin{definition} An algorithm is called \emph{Bayesian incentive-compatible} (\emph{BIC}) if for all rounds $t$ we have